Nanofus/novel.js/README.md

 #### Executing JavaScript while text scrolls

 You can run JavaScript functions by using the `[call x]` tag, where x is the function's name (without parentheses).
 For example, `[call printSomethingToConsole]`.
 The function is executed with JavaScript's `eval()` function.
 If the tag is inside an if-statement that returns false, so that it is not shown, the tag is ignored.
-If the text scrolling is skipped, these are buffered and will be executed all at once at the end.
+If the text scrolling is skipped, these are buffered and will be executed at the end.

 #### Setting text scrolling speed